bionanoimaging/Image-Processing-In-Microscopy-2021-2022/README.md

 ```

 ### Julia Installation
-Download the recent version TBA on the [Julia Website](https://julialang.org/downloads/).
+Download the recent version 1.6.3 on the [Julia Website](https://julialang.org/downloads/).
 We recommend using [Visual Studio Code](https://www.julia-vscode.org/), especially install the Julia plugin for VSCode.
+Also check out the [documentation](https://docs.julialang.org/en/v1/manual/performance-tips/).
+It is the best resource for julia because many other pages are outdated.

 ### Activate Environment
 Open the downloaded source folder with VSCode.